-The mission of the UST MBA program at the University of St. Thomas is to educate highly principled global business leaders who will be successful and will contribute to the well-being of society.
-It is this mission that motivates UST MBA graduates to go out and make a difference in the world of business.
+The mission of the MBA program at the University of St. Thomas is to educate highly principled global business leaders who will be successful and will contribute to the well-being of society.
+It is this mission that motivates St. Thomas MBA graduates to go out and make a difference in the world of business.

 - Understand and analyze complex business and organizational issues or problems;